OttawaCloudConsulting/rocky_linux_kubernetes_cluster/README.md

  ## Known Issues and Troubleshooting

+ - **Timeouts**: nftables is the successor to iptables, and may need additional configuration for [Proxy Modes](https://kubernetes.io/docs/reference/networking/virtual-ips/)
  - **Port Conflicts**: Ensure no other processes are using the required Kubernetes ports (e.g., 10250) before running the scripts.
  - **Firewall Rules**: Double-check firewall rules if nodes cannot communicate.
  - **Network Configuration**: Verify network configuration if the worker nodes cannot join the master node.